massalabs/massa/docs/index.rst

 An easy-to-read blog post introduction with videos is written `here <https://massa.net/blog/post/0/>`_.

-We are now releasing the **Massa testnet** in this Gitlab repository, with its explorer available at https://test.massa.net.
+We are now releasing the **Massa testnet** in this Github repository, with its explorer available at https://test.massa.net.

 Testnet